 their doorsteps, always send plastic cutlery.

-bigger delivery app, Zomato says it is adopting biodegradable packaging.
-The alternatives to plastic need to be robust,
+As for the bigger delivery app, Zomato says it is adopting biodegradable packaging.
+The alternatives to plastic need to be robust, leak-proof and reusable.

 Tasting alternatives to implement plastic